Employer of Record in Ivory Coast

 1 January - 31 December is the 12-month accounting period that businesses in Ivory Coast use for financial and tax reporting purposes.

-The payroll cycle in Ivory Coast is usually weekly or monthly, with employees being paid as stipulated in employment agreement. .
+The payroll cycle in Ivory Coast is usually monthly, but there's no statutory requirement, so employers can pay weekly or on another frequency, as long as it's stipulated in the employment agreement.

 Ivory Coast does not have a legal mandate for 13-month salaries.
 Nevertheless, it is customary for employers to provide bonuses linked to factors like seniority and attendance.